 1. PURPOSE AND SCOPE

-The Foundry Visionmongers Ltd (“Foundry”, “we”, “us”) is committed to protecting Personal Data and the processing of such data, in accordance with applicable Data Protection Laws.
+The Foundry Visionmongers Ltd and its group companies (“Foundry”, “we”, “us”) are committed to protecting personal data and the processing of such data, in accordance with applicable data protection laws.

 When you engage with us via our website or through our marketing activities, and when you buy or use our products and services we will collect certain information that can be used to identify you.

-We collect and use personal data about you in order to manage our relationship with you and to fulfil our legal duties.
+We collect and use information about you in order to manage our relationship with you, to fulfil our legal duties and to operate our business and develop our products and services.
 We recognise that we have a duty to ensure that we are open and transparent with you and that we enable you to exercise your choices and preferences in relation to that data quickly and easily.

-In relation to the way in which we process your personal data, Foundry is a “data controller”.
+When we process your personal data for these purposes, Foundry is a “controller”.
 This means that we are responsible for deciding how we hold and use personal information about you.
-This Privacy Notice (the “Notice”) governs how Foundry collects, stores, uses, retains and shares personal data.
-It explains which data is collected and for what purpose.
+This Privacy Notice (the “Notice”) explains how Foundry generally collects, stores, uses, retains and shares your personal data.
+It also explains which personal data we collect and for what purpose.
 It also lists what rights you have as an individual, and who you should get in touch with if you have questions or concerns.

 If this Notice does not answer your questions, or if you consider that we have not followed this Notice in respect of your personal data, then you can get in touch with the Committee by contacting Foundry’s Head of Legal and General Counsel by phone, email or post and we will be happy to help.